Diving Zanzibar & Pemba: the Best Scuba in Tanzania

 As far as I could find out (and I did a lot of research and asked everyone), there’s only one certified diving center with a foothold in Pemba, Swahili Divers (located in the far northeast of the Island).

-Anyway, most resorts will be able to arrange your dives, usually calling up someone from Zanzibar – this is best arranged in advance.
+Anyway, most resorts will be able to arrange your dives, usually by calling up someone from Zanzibar – this is best arranged in advance.

 Lala Lodge, a budget lodge with great food near the port of Mkoani (where the ferries arrive and depart) is able to arrange diving even at short notice.